Shenn299/HEIGVD-amtBootcampApp/README.md

 #### API REST
 We didn't implement PUT method, because we should completely update the resource, and password mustn't be transferred in API.
 So, PATCH method is better adapted.

+#### Filter
+We implemented a filter with locations white lists.

+## Possible improvements
+We can add fields to a user account.
+It would be preferable to have at least a firstname and a lastname.

+Filter doesn't properly work when a user log out from userManager.html and access once again to userManager.html via URL.

+Hash passwords and set a security policy.